CMSgov/qpp-conversion-tool/DESIGN_PROCESS.md

     We have automated tests to drive development at multiple levels.
 Within the ["java-conversion-tool/src/test/java/gov/cms/qpp" directory](https://github.com/flexion/adele-bpa-qpp-conversion-tool/blob/master/java-conversion-tool/src/test/java/gov/cms/qpp)

 1. **The development team collaborates to fully build out the user story and its supporting unit tests.** Implementation decouples the sofware components greatest extent possible.

-    Our clean architecture allows us to [develop locally](https://github.com/flexion/adele-bpa-beneficiary-reporting/blob/develop/documents/clean-architecture/Local-Dev-Diagram.jpg) with high efficiency, as everything runs in process.

-    The clean separation at the boundary between business logic and it's plugins, including the UI and database, give us deployment options that we can exercise depending on the circumstances.
-We can move the stateless [business logic to the server](https://github.com/flexion/adele-bpa-beneficiary-reporting/blob/develop/documents/clean-architecture/Remote-App-Server-DevProd-Diagram.jpg), leaving only the pure UI in the browser.
-Alternatively, we can leave the business logic in the browser and move only the [datastore to the server](https://github.com/flexion/adele-bpa-beneficiary-reporting/blob/develop/documents/clean-architecture/Remote-DB-DevProd-Diagram.jpg).
-Or we could do both.

-    In either case, a REST component is inserted at the boundary that neither the UI or business component is aware of.
-It completely encapsulates all security, configuration, and security to establish reliable and secure communication between browser and the server infrastructure.
-For the design exercise, we opted for the local model to accelerate development cycles.

 1. **The user story is validated**.
 Validation is accomplished by testing with real people who have been identified as likely prospective users of the system.